 - Panic attacks

-Thoughts related to feared outcomes of social situations might include:
+Thoughts related to feared outcomes of social interaction and situations might include:

 - Worrying that you are going to embarrass or humiliate yourself